michaldarda/sy18nc/README.md

 ## Issues

 Please post any issues via Github Issues.
-If you want to contribute, see Contributing section on ths page.
+If you want to contribute, see [Contributing](#Contributing).

 ## Contributing